theexperiential/Owlette/README.md

 - 📊 Monitors system metrics like CPU usage, memory usage, and disk space
 - 📧 Sends email notifications using Gmail API
 - 🍽️ Tray icon for easy access to features and settings
-- 🎚️ Autostart Process Toggle: Choose which processes to autostart
+- 🎚️ Autostart Process Toggle: Conveniently disable a process from autostarting during development
-- 🔄 Relaunch Attempts: Configurable number of relaunch attempts before triggering a restart
+- 🔄 Relaunch Attempts til Restart: Configurable number of relaunch attempts before triggering a system restart

 <a id="installation"></a>
 ## 🛠️ Installation